Nanoonga/Litebox/README.md

 CHTML uses JavaScript to compile a document layout in RAM and passes it to the browser's HTML interpreter as immediate data, rendering the layout in a single pass.

 Because all necessary attributes are specified, the browser never has to backtrack or repaint.
-The user interface is rendered instantly, and becomes interactive in less than a second regardless of layout complexity.
+The user interface is rendered instantly, and becomes interactive in a fraction of a second regardless of layout complexity.

 ## Adaptive Density